Does my 18-20 year old need an estate plan?

-- A power of attorney is a legal document that can help protect you when disaster strikes.
+- is a legal document that can help protect you when disaster strikes.
 It is legal authorization for another person to make important, potentially life-saving decisions on your behalf.

-- A medical power of attorney can be critical for a college-aged kid.
+- can be critical for a college-aged kid.
 Assigning a parent as a medical power of attorney will allow them to make medical decisions in case of a terrible accident.

-- You can also include a durable power of attorney as part of your estate plan in your 20s.
+- You can also include as part of your estate plan in your 20s.
 This document grants your parent, guardian, or family member the power to manage your finances if you fall ill or can’t take care of them yourself.
 This includes paying bills, communicating with your landlord, managing your personal business, and more.

 Why is it important for my college-age kids to have an estate plan?

 If you have children over the age of 18, they are legally adults and you, as their parent, do not automatically have the right to conduct their financial and medical affairs.